Loripes95/website/content/_index.md

           date_start: '2021-06-01'
           date_end: '2022-10-31'
           description: |2-
-              Internship at the Economic Structure Department - Households and Labor Markets Unit of the Bank of Italy.<br><br>
+              Internship at the Structural Economic Analysis Directorate - Households and Labour Market Unit of the Bank of Italy.<br><br>
               Winner of the final exam awarding a permanent position at the Bank of Italy (Oct.
 2022).
     design:
       columns: '2'